conyerbd/r1-nyt/README.md

-# R1 NYT
+# R1 NYT RSS Reader

-A simple app for the Rabbit R1 that displays the New York Times front page.
+A React app for the Rabbit R1 that displays the top stories from The New York Times RSS feed.

+## Features

+- Fetches and displays the latest top stories from NYT RSS feed
+- Clean, responsive design optimized for the Rabbit R1
+- Shows article titles, descriptions, categories, and publication dates
+- Click-through links to read full articles on nytimes.com

 ## How to Run